VA FileMan V. 22.2 Programmer Manual Banner

 S

-Set of codes possible choices.
-Any screen that exists on the set of codes field is applied so that only actually selectable choices are presented.
+SET OF CODES possible choices.
+Any screen that exists on the SET OF CODES field is applied so that only actually selectable choices are presented.

 T